- By Rosalee de la Foret, 2017 (softcover, 353 pages)

 - By Stephanie Tourles, 2016 (softcover, 175 pages)

-Herbs are hot!
-And in Making Love Potions, author Stephanie Tourles shows you how to bring that heat into your bedroom.
-Kindle the passion in your relationship and inspire intimacy as Tourles playfully presents 64 easy recipes for natural body oils, balms, tonics, bath blends, and sweet treats to share with your special someone.
+In Making Love Potions, author Stephanie Tourles shows you how to to stimulate the senses and bring closeness to any bond.
+Kindle passion in your relationship and inspire intimacy as Tourles playfully presents 64 easy recipes for natural body oils, balms, tonics, bath blends, and sweet treats to share with your special someone.

 - By Tina Sams and Maryanne Schwartz, 1999 (softcover, 32 pages)

-This book is a treasure trove of fun facts, recipes, and common techniques related to the art and history of incense making.
-A step-by-step guide, it will show you how to make incense cones, sticks, smudge bundles, loose incense, resins, and more.
-Also included are a compendium on the ingredients used, how to gauge their quality, and how to incorporate them into your recipes.
-Delightful and instructional, it will make you feel like a master in the art of making incense.
+Making Your Own Incense includes fun facts, recipes, and common techniques related to the art and history of incense making.
+Authors Tina Sams and Maryanne Schwartz will show you how to make incense cones, sticks, smudge bundles, loose incense, resins, and more.

 - By Stephanie Tourles, 2016 (softcover, 175 pages)

-Protect yourself, your children, your pets and your home from bugs without using harsh or toxic chemicals!
-Herbalist Stephanie Tourles offers 75 recipes using herbs, essential oils, and other natural ingredients to create sprays, balms, pet shampoos, powders, and more that are effective against fleas, ticks, mosquitoes, and other pesky insects.
+With the book Naturally Bug Free learn to protect yourself, children, pets, and your home from bugs without using chemicals!
+Herbalist and author Stephanie Tourles provides 75 recipes using herbs, essential oils, and other natural ingredients to create formulas that deter pesky insects.

 - By Karyn Siegel-Maier, 2008 (softcover, 223 pages)